First Aid Room

 1. Central Location and Accessibility

-The first aid room should be centrally located and easily accessible to stretchers.
-It should be clearly sign-posted, and if feasible, reserved exclusively for providing first aid.
+The first aid room should be centrally located and easily accessible, including for stretchers.
+It must be clearly signposted and, if feasible, reserved exclusively for providing first aid.

 2. Room Size and Amenities

-The HSE recommends that first aid rooms be spacious enough to accommodate an examination couch with ample space for personnel to work, as well as a chair and necessary equipment.
-The room should have washable surfaces, adequate heating, ventilation, and lighting.
-It must be kept clean, tidy, and accessible at all times during work hours.
+According to HSE recommendations, the room should be spacious enough to accommodate an examination couch with sufficient space for personnel to work, a chair, and necessary equipment.
+The room should feature washable surfaces, adequate heating, ventilation, and lighting, and must be kept clean, tidy, and accessible at all times during work hours.

 3. Proximity to Emergency Transportation

-The first aid room should be positioned as close as possible to the point of access for transportation to the hospital.
-This ensures swift medical response in case of emergencies.
+Position the first aid room as close as possible to the point of access for transportation to the hospital, ensuring swift medical response in emergencies.

 4. Display of Information

-A notice should be displayed on the first aid room door, indicating the names, locations, and telephone extensions of first aiders, along with instructions on how to contact them in case of need.
+A notice should be displayed on the first aid room door, indicating the names, locations, and contact details of first aiders, along with instructions on how to contact them when needed.

 5. Necessary Equipment and Supplies